iceye-ltd/product-documentation/docs/archive/archive.md

 # ICEYE ARCHIVES

 Things change fast at ICEYE and we are constantly updating our skills and capabilities as well as our satellites.
-On this page you will find a collection of our external documents.
+On this page you will find a collection of our external documents and some links to places that we have found useful when learning about SAR.

 ## Previous Product Documentation
 As we evolve our products, we also have to evolve our metadata and documentation.
 To allow users to search through previous ICEYE documents we provide them as links in the following table.